 - 4 cloves garlic, minced

-- 12 oz frozen cooked shrimp (large – tails off, preferably)
+- 12 oz frozen cooked large shrimp – peeled and tails removed

 - Combine the wine, butter and garlic in a medium skillet.
 Bring to a boil over medium heat.
 Add the shrimp and reduce heat to low.
 Cover and cook for 5 minutes.